 My sis loves mom’s homemade egg drop chicken soup.
 Me, I love all mom’s soups!
 She makes some of the best Indian soup recipes!
 Beetroot soup, cabbage soup, beef soup, chicken soup, and especially her cream of tomato soup recipe!

-Plus, if you take carrots and make soup from them instead of making the Indian carrot dessert, gajar halwa, isn’t it more healthier?
+Plus, if you take carrots and make soup from them instead of making the Indian carrot dessert, gajar halwa, isn’t it better for you in the long run?

 Why is mom’s Tomato Soup with fresh tomatoes so good?
 What are the Tomato and Carrot Soup Ingredients?